Contents

 The efficient and reliable functioning of medical devices greatly depends on selecting the right materials and understanding their interactions within the device and with the surroundings.
 For example, materials should have good strength, durability, and minimal issues with corrosion resistance.
 Different surface properties, such as contact angle, sliding angle, surface energy, and surface tension, play a key role in performance and safety.
 These properties influence the biocompatibility, adhesion, wear resistance, and antifouling characteristics of medical devices.

-We use the important surface properties below to understand the behavior of Medical Device products and improve their quality.
+We use the following surface properties to understand the behavior of Medical Device products and improve their quality.

 Chapter 2: Contact Angle Measurement